-- promotion of a particular political, religious, or ideological point of view - advocacy of a particular program of social or political action - support of specific public policies or legislation - lobbying - purchase of land or facilities, construction or renovation - subawards funded in whole or in part with federal funds to organizations that are not registered in the System for Award Management (SAM) - overlapping project costs with any other pending or approved application(s) for federal funding - projects that fall outside of the humanities (including the creation or performance of art; creative writing, autobiographies, memoirs, and creative nonfiction; and empirically based social science research or policy studies)
+• promotion of a particular political, religious, or ideological point of view

+- advocacy of a particular program of social or political action - support of specific public policies or legislation - lobbying - purchase of land or facilities, construction or renovation - subawards funded in whole or in part with federal funds to organizations that have not obtained and provided to the recipient a unique entity identifier (See F2.
+Administrative and National Policy Requirements) - overlapping project costs with any other pending or approved application(s) for federal funding - projects that fall outside of the humanities; the creation or performance of art; creative writing, autobiographies, memoirs, and creative nonfiction; policy studies; and social science research that does not address humanistic questions and/or utilize humanistic methods.